transmute-industries/sidetree.js/packages/did-method-element/docs/local-dev.md

 # Development Install

-This guide will describe how to install and run Element locally on a Linux machine running Unbuntu 20.04.3 on either an x86_64 machine, or Raspberry Pi 4.
+This guide will describe how to install and run Element locally on a Linux machine running Ubuntu 20.04.3 on either an x86_64 machine, or a Raspberry Pi 4.
 This guide will use the example name of `ubuntu` (with lower-case `u`) to describe the user and default home directory of `/home/ubuntu`.